LoctusBin/Collection-of-Profiles/Combat-Profiles/Mage/README.md

 #**1-60 Mage - Frost & Fire**
-In the Frost version you can think of taking away the firespells and putting in some of the frost spells.
-Will update this with the time.
-The frost version is in alpha as for now.
-The setup is still the same.
+The frost version is in alpha.

 ###**ROTATIONS:**
 **CONSUMABLE:**